-Enter through the enormous bright-red Thunder Gate, Kaminarimon, and walk through whorls of incense smoke before leaving a traditional five-yen offering at the capital's iconic Sensoji Temple.
+Enter through the enormous bright-red Kaminarimon, meaning "thunder gate," and walk through whorls of incense smoke before leaving a traditional five-yen offering at the capital's iconic Sensoji Temple.

 With delicious street food, abundant shopping, and retro charm around every corner, Asakusa is an unmissable stop during your visit to Tokyo.

 - Tokyo's most famous temple, Sensoji, and its Nakamise shopping street

 - Laid-back bars serving Denki-Bran and Hoppy—Asakusa's famous post-war drinks

 - Views of Tokyo Sky Tree from Sumida Park